hexuria/ddd-cqrs-es/docs/testing/complex-logic.md

 ---
-title: Behavior-Driven Development Testing
+title: 3.1.
+Domain Testing
-description: Discover why Event Sourcing is a unit-testing superpower and learn how to write robust aggregate tests.
+description: Run fast, deterministic unit tests for your business invariants.
 ---

-One of the most powerful benefits of Event Sourcing is how it transforms your testing capabilities.
+One of the most powerful benefits of Event Sourcing is how it transforms your unit testing capabilities.

 In a traditional CRUD system, writing unit tests for complex business rules is painful.
 You have to write extensive setup code, mock out databases or network clients, pre-populate schema rows, execute the action, and then query the database to assert that the state changed correctly.